-In saying that, Dr Kim also adds that if you’re concerned about getting Serotonin Syndrome, it would take extremely high amounts of CBD and/or THC to produce Serotonin Syndrome.
-However, prevention is always better than the cure if ti can be helped.
+In saying that, Dr. Kim also adds that if you’re concerned about getting Serotonin Syndrome, it would take extremely high amounts of CBD and/or THC to produce Serotonin Syndrome.
+However, prevention is always better than the cure if it can be helped.

 How Do You SAFELY Take CBD Oil With SSRI Antidepressants?

 Whether your goal is to wean yourself off SSRIs, reduce the impact of withdrawal symptoms, or reduce the impact of negative side effects, there’s a safe way to do it.
 What most pro-cannabis doctors recommend you do is the following:

 - Space out time between your drug administrations